biado/MetaDataCube-Client_2024/src/app/components/README.md

 # Components

 A component is a group composed of a typescript, HTML and CSS (optional) file that corresponds to a part or all of the page visible in the browser.
 Each component has its own folder.
-Using components means you can separate different elements (to hide them, etc.), reuse them, etc.
+It is possible to add a component of another component (at the HTML level).
+Thus we have a hierarchy of components and can separate the pieces of code.
+Having different components also allows to juggle between two components, to hide one when you want (like a popup), etc...

 In the interface, there are two main groups of components (the first two folders) in /components/ : Browsing-State and Cell-State, these two components correspond to the two pages of the interface.